Table of Contents

 Renters’ insurance exists to protect renters from damages.
 Landlord policy doesn’t cover any damages that the tenants’ belongings may suffer during any incidents.
 This can often lead to disputes between tenants and landlords on who will cover the losses, which is why renter’s insurance is a great idea.

 In case of any accidents, renter’s insurance is there to protect renters in case of any accidental damages to their belongings.
-We at HomeVault highly recommend that you, as a landlord, have your tenants get renter’s insurance so that any accidents can be settled peacefully in the future.
+We highly recommend that you, as a landlord, have your tenants get renter’s insurance so that any accidents can be settled peacefully in the future.

 Insurance is necessary for a smooth landlord experience and is a must-have for anyone looking to manage a rental property.